-He and his wife have enjoyed a fuller, richer, better retirement lifestyle than they imagined possible when they decided to retire early a decade-and-a-half ago.
+He and his wife have enjoyed a fuller, richer, better retirement lifestyle than they imagined possible when they decided to retire early two decades ago.

 Expanding and diversifying your life offshore can translate to many benefits… from adventure and new friends to investment upside and a chance to retire decades before conventional retirement age.